The verdict

 What is the best air purifier for chemo patients?

-How often should I change my HEPA filter during wildfire season?
+How often should I change my air purifier filter during fire season?

 Behind the data